rybafish/rybafish.github.io/variables.md

 There is also a dialog that combines variables for all the custom KPIs: menu -> Variables, or Alt+V.

-On exit values will be stored in the layout.yaml file, so the next time you start RybaFish you continue working with the same values.
+On exit values will be stored in the layout.yaml file, so the next time you start RybaFish you continue with the same values.

-When one variable deleted from this definition - the default value from the KPI definition will be used.
+When a variable deleted from this definition - the default value from the KPI definition will be used.

 When the whole Variables cell deleted - the default definition will be loaded from the KPI definition file.
 Explicit 'Reset to defaults' option is available in Alt+V dialog.

 # Replacements
 Okay, but what if we want to define a list of values for a specific variable?
-For example, we only want to get expensive statements for a list of specific user.
-Something which result in statement likw `select ... where db_user in ('SASCHA','LUCIA')`.
+For example, we only want to get expensive statements for a pre-defined list of users.
+Something which will result in statement like `select ... where db_user in ('SASCHA','LUCIA')`.
 Naturally, we will try to do the following:

 ```
 variables: 'y1: 10, y2: 50, threshold: 30, userlist: 'SASCHA','LUCIA''
 ```
-But this is not going to work to two reasons.
+But this is not going to work for two reasons.
 First - comas are allowed only to separate variables.
-Second - quotes are requred to generate correct SQL but this will brake parsing of yaml file.
+Second - quotes are requred to generate correct SQL but this will brake the parsing of yaml file.

 To overcome this limitation there is an option to replace characters in variables:
 ```